JohnLezama/Maker-Portfolio/README.md

  ### 4. FLL Robotics Project
 Date: 2022

-My middle school's FLL Robotics team needed help with their Innovative Project - an international competition where teams build a solution for a problem of their choice.
+My middle school's FLL Robotics team needed help with their Innovative Project - an international competition where teams built a solution for a problem of their choice.
 While I was not a part of the team (I'm not a fan of legos) I was interested in helping them and they knew my capabilities with design, 3D-printing, and electronics.
 They wanted to automate package deliveries through essentially a vending machine that would select and drop packages off.
 I built a 2 x 3 feet wooden structure with 3 stepper motors that translated an electromagnet along the X, Y, and Z-axis to place packages into slots and also grab and deposit them.

 ![Demo](Assets/8thGradeRobotics1.gif) ![Demo](Assets/8thGradeRobotics2.gif)